Owuorgpo/In-vivo-CGI/README.md

 Scripts for barcode count extractions from fastq files and DEBRA analysis for differential barcode representation.

 ### Data
-* Counts - Raw barcode counts of individual hypomorphs across different depletion levels and conditions from the main spleen-based screen.
+* Counts - Raw barcode counts of individual hypomorphs across the four depletion levels and conditions from the main spleen-based screen.
+* GSE - Folder with a modified KEGG gene function database; used with the gene-set enrichment analysis script.